metacpan/metacpan-cpan-extracted/distros/L/LWP-UserAgent-Throttled/README.md

 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

+Redirects to other domains can confuse it, so you need to program those manually.

 # SEE ALSO

 [LWP::UserAgent](https://metacpan.org/pod/LWP%3A%3AUserAgent)